ethz-asl/ublox_utils/README.md

 This section describes the hardware setup with one or two receivers on the rover.
 The following considerations should be taken into account:
 - Optimal **sky coverage** of the antennas.
-- Antennas **far distanced** from other electronics to avoid interference (especially LiDAR and USB-C devices).
+- Antennas **far distanced** from other electronics to avoid interference (especially LiDAR and USB 3.0 devices).
 - **Omnidirectional helical antennas** preferable over patch antennas as they do not require ground plane and have a better attitude coverage (see [ZED-FP9 Moving base applications, p.8](https://content.u-blox.com/sites/default/files/ZED-F9P-MovingBase_AppNote_%28UBX-19009093%29.pdf))..
 - **Multi-band antennas** that support all receiver frequencies with well-defined phase center and small phase center variation (see for example [HC882 Dual-Band Helical Antenna + L-Band](https://www.tallysman.com/app/uploads/2018/03/Tallysman%C2%AE-HC882-Datasheet_March-2022.pdf)).
 - **Known phase center position** with respect to rover body frame (see r_BP and r_BM in Figure below).